 - Select text that you want to change the fill for.
 You can also select the entire text box or place holder as shown in Figure 1, below.

-Figure 1: Drawing Tools Format tab of the Ribbon
+Figure 1: Shape Format tab of the Ribbon

-- This makes the Drawing Tools Format tab visible on the Ribbon as shown highlighted in red within Figure 1.
+- This makes the Shape Format tab visible on the Ribbon as shown highlighted in blue within Figure 1.
 Activate this Ribbon tab by clicking on it.

-- Within the Drawing Tools Format tab, locate the Text Fill button and click the downward pointing arrow, as shown highlighted in red within Figure 2.
+- Within the Shape Format tab, locate the Text Fill button and click the downward pointing arrow, as shown highlighted in blue within Figure 2.

 Figure 2: Text Fill button

 - This opens the Text Fill drop-down gallery, as shown in Figure 3.